Keylem/Easy-OpenCV4-for-RPI/README.md

 source .bashrc

-That's it 🥳 you can import it with "import cv2" command and check it's version with "cv2."__version__"
+That's it 🥳 you can import it with "import cv2" command and check it's version with "cv2."_ _version_ _" (without spaces)